nicholasf/fakepoint/README.md

 Fakepoint will cleanly handle 302s by following redirects, and supplying a 'new-location' resource to automate the follows.

-Mostly written in Santa Monica, 2014, while working for Rockpool Labs.
+Mostly written in Santa Monica, L.A., 2014, while working for Rockpool Labs.

 ## License